Saddle cushion horse

 Key Features of Gel Cushions:

-• Superior shock absorption capabilities
+• Excellent shock absorption features

-• Maintains performance across extreme temperature ranges (-40°F to 250°F)
+• Performance maintained in extreme temperatures (-40°F to 250°F)

-• Strategic gel placement in high-pressure areas
+• Strategically placed gel in high-pressure areas

-• Longer lifespan compared to many foam alternatives
+• Long lifespan exceeding many foam alternatives

 Expert Tip: Gel cushions are particularly beneficial for horses with sensitive backs or those recovering from back injuries.
 They’re also excellent for high-impact disciplines like jumping or barrel racing.